crate/crate/docs/general/ddl/analyzers.rst

 ``type='synonym'``

 Allows to easily handle synonyms during the analysis process.
-Synonyms are configured using a configuration file.
+Synonyms are configured using a file in the Solr/WordNet synonym format.

 .. rubric:: Parameters

 synonyms_path
-    Path to synonyms configuration file
+    Path to synonyms configuration file, relative to the config directory.

 ignore_case
     Defaults to ``false``